AEC in Tesira

-This article describes the DSP elements of Biamp's Sona AEC technology (Acoustic Echo Cancellation) in Tesira and TesiraFORTÉ.
+This article describes the DSP elements of Biamp's AEC technology (Acoustic Echo Cancelation) in Tesira and TesiraFORTÉ.

-Acoustic Echo Cancellation is used to eliminate echo signals that occur naturally in teleconferencing and videoconferencing systems.
+Acoustic Echo Cancelation is used to eliminate echo signals that occur naturally in teleconferencing and videoconferencing systems.

 Acoustic Echo Cancelling (AEC) inputs provide support for distance conferencing applications.
 The AEC functionality is comprised of an input block, an AEC processing block and a reference block.
 All three blocks must be in the same partition.

 - AEC Input - Contains the microphone pre-amp settings for the input; has one output node per channel.

 - AEC Processing Block - The AEC processing block has the signal processing functionality; one input and output node per channel.

 - AEC Ref - The AEC Reference block is used to tell the AEC process what signal to remove from the mic input; either 1 input and 1 output node or 1 input node per channel (user defined).